GoogleCloudPlatform/document-ai-samples/README.md

 ## Samples

+* [BQ Connector](bq-connector/): This project uses the Document AI API to process a document, format the result and save it into a BigQuery table.
 * [Filter HITL Language](filter-hitl-language/): This project uses the languages detected by Document AI (post-HITL) to sort the `Document.json` files into separate Cloud Storage buckets.
 * [Fraud Detection](fraud-detection-python/): This project uses the Document AI Invoice Parser with EKG and Google Maps to store document Entities in BigQuery.
 * [Language Extraction](extract-languages/): This project uses the Document AI API to detect the languages in a multi-page document.